vim-ctrlspace/vim-ctrlspace/README.md

 </table>

 This mode applies to buffer main modes: Single Tab and All Tabs ones.
 You can invoke the Preview mode by hitting the `Tab` key.
-Hitting `Tab` does almost the same as `Space` - it shows you the selected buffer, but unlike with `Space`, the change of the target window content is not permanent.
+Hitting `Tab` does almost the same thing as `Space` - it shows you the selected buffer, but unlike `Space`, the change of the target window content is not permanent.
 When you quit the plugin window, the old (previous) content of the target window is restored.

 Also the plugin jumps history remains unchanged and the selected buffer won't be added to the tab